quasiquoting/knot/knot.md

     I think literate programming is awesome, but I don't like that it's LaTeX-based because

-    1. It has to go through too many transformations to get to HTML.
     1. I would like to customize the HTML output more.
     1. It would facilitate sharing of my documents if the literate program were written in a markup supported by GitHub's READMEs.